After joining the Gunners in 2006 and playing nearly 400 times, it is perhaps time he moved on to maximise his quality at this stage in his career.

 After initially dismissing a move away from the club, it's believed Arsène Wenger understands the player's frustrations and would be willing to sanction a departure this month.

-The Frenchman may want to keep him on board, but there’s no way the 28-year-old will be comfortable with his limited role in the team.
+The Frenchman may want to keep him on board, but there's no way the 28-year-old will be comfortable to continue his limited role within the team.

 WHAT EACH MOVE WOULD MEAN

 Everton have been desperately short on pace since their summer sale of Romelu Lukaku to Manchester United.
 They now have a proliferation of technical No.10s but few one-on-one specialists in the final third.